Chart Color Schemes

 Moora faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 16.4%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 13.3%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.4%).
-Vocational credentials are prevalent, with 35.7% of residents aged 15+ holding them, including advanced diplomas (7.8%) and certificates (27.9%).
-Educational participation is high, with 30.4% of residents currently enrolled in formal education: 13.5% in primary, 10.2% in secondary, and 1.6% in tertiary education.
+The area's university qualification rate is 16.4%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 13.3%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.4%).
+Vocational credentials are also common, with 35.7% of residents aged 15+ holding such qualifications - advanced diplomas at 7.8% and certificates at 27.9%.

 Frequently Asked Questions - Education